Skip to content

 Add Custom SSL Certificate

-In case you require a custom SSL certificate (prepared completely outside IP Fabric) and cannot use Settings → System → IPF Certificates, follow this guide to replace the self-signed certificate manually.
+If you require a custom SSL certificate (prepared completely outside IP Fabric) and cannot use Settings → System → IPF Certificates, follow this guide to replace the self-signed certificate manually.

 Important